 My writing site, Merylyourish.com, is where I blog today.
 My first novel in The Catmage Chronicles, Darkness Rising, was published in September.
-Book two, Darkness Ascendant, will be out sometime in 2013.
+Book two, Darkness Ascendant, will be out in the spring of 2014.
 Below is my old “About” information.

 You can contact me at [email protected]